Average Relocation Package in 2026: Costs, What’s Included & Real‑World Ranges

 Last updated: 2026

-Employee relocation continues to play a critical role in talent strategy — even as companies navigate tighter budgets, evolving workforce expectations, and more flexible work models.
+Employee relocation continues to play a critical role in talent strategy even as companies navigate tighter budgets, evolving workforce expectations, and more flexible work models.
+In many organizations, senior leaders receive a more comprehensive executive relocation package to ensure their transition is smooth and aligned with the company’s broader mobility strategy.
 Whether relocating a new hire or transferring an existing employee, one question consistently comes up:

 How much does an average relocation package cost in 2026, and what’s typically included?